 In general, regulations regarding measures to prevent money laundering and terrorist financing have become very strict in recent years.
 The banks involved in the transaction are increasingly demanding and checking documents proving the origin of funds.
-Since a real estate transaction is generally classified as 'money laundering prone' under national regulations, the identity of the respective investors and the source of funds must be established beyond doubt as well.
+According to Austrian law, a real estate transaction is generally classified as 'money laundering prone'.
+Hence, the identity of the respective investors and the source of funds must be verified accordingly.
+There are exchange control regulations regarding the freezing or even confiscation in cases of money laundering or terrorist financing.